Have you been injured? you may have a case. GET A FREE CONSULTATION

 Why do these type of tractor trailer crashes keep happening?

-When I’ve spoken to lawyers who litigate these cases, I’ve said it boils down to the system errors with the trucking companies who fail to properly train, maintain, supervise and enforce mandatory safety regulations on loading and driver education laws.
+When I’ve spoken to lawyers who litigate truck rollover accident cases, I’ve said it boils down to the system errors with the trucking companies who fail to properly train, maintain, supervise and enforce mandatory safety regulations on loading and driver education laws.

 It is up to trucking companies and their safety managers to train drivers to follow the regs, including loading and not leave these drivers helpless when they are given unsealed loads to drive that they cannot inspect to protect themselves.